Skip to content

 The Acton SNAP focuses on a historic community in northwest Halton Hills through which Black Creek flows.
 The area features a mix of heritage homes, newer subdivisions and local businesses centered around Mill Street and Highway 7.

 A walkable downtown and GO Transit access are complemented by natural features like Fairy Lake, Prospect Park, and nearby conservation areas.
-Located within the Credit River watershed and near the Niagara Escarpment and Bruce Trail, Acton offers a rare blend of urban living near nature and the countryside.
+Located within the Credit River Watershed and near the Niagara Escarpment and Bruce Trail, Acton offers a rare blend of urban living near nature and the countryside.
 Its proximity to the Greenbelt supports a lifestyle rooted in environmental stewardship and sustainable growth.

 The Acton SNAP area includes: